-- A C.E.T. is an applied science, information, or engineering technology professional who is capable of assuming responsibility and exercising independent judgment to perform technical tasks and solve problems in complex technological areas with limited direct supervision.
+- A C.E.T. is an applied science, information or engineering technology professional who is capable of assuming responsibility.
+These individuals exercise independent judgment to perform technical tasks and solve problems in complex technological areas with limited direct supervision.

 To qualify for C.Tech. or C.E.T. membership applicants must:

 - Be graduates of a technical certificate or diploma program,

 - Have at least two years of technical work experience, and

 - Work or be seeking work in Alberta or the Northwest Territories